Com-QuadTech/AMD-OSX-Tutorials/SIERRA 10.12/SIERRA 10.12 TUTORIAL.md

 ### Requirements
-1. You are running Windows on an AMD based PC.
+1. You are running Windows (or macOS, see Part 1) on an AMD based PC.
 2. You have an empty USB which is at least `12GB` in size.
 3. You have another hard drive within your computer which you can install macOS to.
 I will not show you how to install macOS to the same drive (on a different partition) and I would not recommend overwriting Windows as you may have to go back to it if you ruin your USB installer.
 3. You have necessary backups of important files - don't make the same mistake as me.
 Don't store these backups on your computer - upload them to Google Drive or Dropbox.